dablusLyes/Ticket-ok/README.md

 ```

 ## Start the Server & the client
-To start the development server, run:
+To start the development server & Client, i two different terminals run these two commands

+Server :
 ```bash
 npm run back
 ```

-To start the Client, run :
+Client :
 ```bash
 npm run front
 ```

-This will start a local development server using nodemon for hot reloading.
-Open your web browser and visit `http://localhost:5174/` to see the Ticket-ok system in action.
+This will start a local development server & client.
+Open your web browser and visit `http://localhost:5174/` to see the Ticket-ok in action.

-## Build for Production
+## Build for Production (tbd)
 To build the project for production, run:
 ```bash
 npm run build